BuaichiZY/mc_bowser/README_EN.md

 ## Builds

-- `mc_bowser-1.2.1.jar`: Standard version.
+- `mc_bowser-xxx.jar`: Standard version.
 Suitable for players whose dependency mod **Rinku** can correctly download its JCEF runtime (requires a stable connection to GitHub for downloads).

-- `mc_bowser-1.2.1-offline.jar`: Includes the JCEF runtime package.
+- `mc_bowser-xxx-offline.jar`: Includes the JCEF runtime package.
 You still need to install the dependency mod **Rinku**, but Rinku no longer needs to download JCEF online.
 Recommended for players with limited or unstable network access.
 The bundled archive will be verified using SHA-256 checksums and Rinku's complete file manifest before use.

 ## Survival Recipe